saldl/saldl/README.md

   * git (to get the current version).
   * asciidoc (to build the manual).

+  **Note**: `docbook-xsl` should be installed too if it's not already
+            a dependency of `asciidoc`.
+While this is theoritically not necessary, falling back to getting XSL stylesheets directly from SourceForge seems to be unreliable nowadays.

 ## Build

   **saldl** has been tested on GNU/Linux, NetBSD, FreeBSD, OpenBSD, Mac OSX, and Windows.